 If you find it’s difficult to stop once you take those 3 bites, try sharing your dessert with a friend.
 Pass it away after your 3 bites so the temptation is removed.
 Or ask for a takeaway box for your dessert before you order.
 After your 3 bites, box it up so it’s out of sight.

-If you know going into the restaurant that you’re most looking forward to the dessert, order a smaller or healthier meal and skip the appetizers.
-Or, if you know you’re getting a high-calorie main dish, consider deciding ahead of time to skip dessert.
+If you know going into the restaurant that the dessert is what you’re craving most, order a smaller or lower-cal meal and skip the appetizers.
+If you’re considering a high-calorie main dish, consider choosing one or the other – dessert or main – and deciding ahead of time.
 Being strategic with your choices can be fun, and helps you get that dish you love while feeling less guilty.

 Next time you’re out to eat remember these 4 helpful calorie-saving tips.
 You’re spending your hard-earned money on a nice dinner, so put your smartphone down and relax.
 By being mindful of what you’re putting into your body you’re likely to enjoy it that much more.